iscas-tis/chicala/README.md

 code to varify the Chisel hardware design, and use Chisel level information to improve the verification, such as parameter and structure information.
 - Scala Deductive Verification.
-Scala code generated from our translator is annotated with proper pre-/post-conditions, assertions and invariants, and verified by Stainless.
+Scala code generated from our translator is annotated by hand with proper pre-/post-conditions, assertions and invariants, and verified by Stainless.
-We have implemented lemma libraries that help reason about programs with hardware backgrounds.
+We have implemented lemma libraries that help reason about programs of hardware backgrounds.

 We [verified arithmetic Chisel designs](https://github.com/fengwz17/divider-stainless) through this translation